 2. More D2C Brands Will Integrate a D2C Subscription Model

 Almost 33% of all US consumers pay for at least one retail subscription.
 Within those retail subscribers, more and more consumers favor D2C subscriptions, with about 51 million US shoppers using D2C subscriptions.2

 Of course, not every D2C brand can incorporate a D2C subscription strategy.
 Vendors must investigate the market to understand where their business offers value the most.

 US mattress manufacturer Casper found that consumers hated shopping for a mattress, with most shoppers only wanting basic features.
 Wrangling a giant mattress up a steep staircase in the home after the disdainful shopping experience was the cherry on top of a terrible day.

-You don’t have to reinvent the wheel; maybe it’s a matter of packaging and delivering the wheel in a brand new way.
+You don’t have to reinvent the wheel; maybe it’s a matter of packaging and delivering the wheel in a new way.

 Tailoring the customer experience also means listening to your customers to understand their needs.
-A brand that previously only sold to distributors and retail partners may not initially grasp the nuances of their individual customers.
-However, by meeting your customers at various touch points and gathering data about their needs and wants, you will be able to improve your CX and also extend your category reach by offering more products or services.
+A brand that previously only sold to distributors and retail partners may not initially grasp the nuances of its individual customers.
+However, by meeting your customers at various touch points and gathering data about their needs and wants, you will be able to improve your CX and extend your category reach by offering more products or services.

 4. More D2C Brands Will Adopt a Headless or Composable Approach

 Today, B2B brands forging a new D2C channel hold a unique upper hand against their competitors—they can build a flexible digital commerce solution that allows them to rapidly respond to the changing needs of the consumer.
 With competitors bogged down with legacy platforms and outdated software, D2C brands can implement innovative and highly flexible solutions, such as a headless or composable approach, to their digital commerce platform from the get-go.